bradsharris/bradsharris.github.io/content/authors/admin/_index.md

 ### About me ##

 I am a computational scientist specializing in multiscale molecular modeling, computational chemistry and physics, and machine learning at the intersection of biology, material science and data science.
+My work involves developing and implementing computational workflows to meet the demands of experimental collaborators, as well as to make predictions to guide the direction of future experiments.

+{{< figure src="/media/Fig1.png" caption="My Typical Workflow" class="full-width center" >}}

 <!-- <a href="https://github.com/simongravelle" target="_blank" style="float: right">
   <img src="https://raw.githubusercontent.com/simongravelle/simongravelle.github.io/refs/heads/main/static/img/water-in-polymer.png" alt="Water in polymer - molecular dynamics" width="200">